-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: PCP office visit, specialist office visit, and outpatient mental health individual or group therapy. - O You have the option of getting these services through an in-person visit or by telehealth.
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department or any other location - Consultation, diagnosis and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: PCP office visit, specialist office visit, and outpatient mental health individual or group therapy. - You have the option of getting these services through an inperson visit or by telehealth.
 Both the in-person and telehealth visit are subject to a copayment, which is based on the type of visit.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+These services are available by phone, smartphone, tablet and/or computer.
+Please check with your provider for which device is needed and if other devices are required.